-The logistics network of DSM has grown in size and complexity and the company decided to review its European road transportation activities.
-IDS Supply Chain Executors was chosen to rationalize DSM’s distribution activities and to implement a transport management system (TMS).
+DSM’s logistics network has grown in size and complexity and the company decided to review its European road transport activities.
+IDS was chosen to rationalize DSM’s distribution activities and implement a transport management solution.

 Interview with Han Koolen, DSM Sourcing Department

-In addition to easing the operational pressure on DSM, IDS offers strategic benefits.
-Han: “The TMS application improves supply chain visibility by giving us better insight into all our transport movements.
-IDS analyses the data in the system, helping us to spot anything unusual and point out efficiency potential.”
+In addition to easing operational pressure on DSM, IDS offers strategic advantages.
+Han: “The TMS application gives us more insight into all our transport movements